JUCH TECH INKS CAPACITY DEAL WITH SES WORLD SKIES

 Princeton, NJ – March 14, 2011 – With the reach to connect the unconnected, SES WORLD SKIES, a division of SES S.A.
 (Euronext Paris and Luxembourg Stock Exchange: SESG), today announced a new capacity deal with Juch Tech to meet growing demand for internet access in remote towns and villages across Africa.

 Under the agreement, the Canada-based teleport and ISP is harnessing an additional 24 MHz of bandwidth on SES WORLD SKIES’ NSS-10 satellite to deliver broadband services to small businesses and residents from Nigeria to Eastern Europe.
-Capacity is uplinked from Juch Tech’s Hamilton, Ontario-based teleport facilities and delivered over the high-powered C-band spacecraft in the 322.5° East orbital slot to customer VSAT dishes.
+Capacity is uplinked from Juch Tech’s Hamilton, Ontario-based teleport facilities operating at The Hamilton Teleport and delivered over the high-powered C-band spacecraft in the 322.5° East orbital slot to customer VSAT dishes.

 “This latest alignment with SES WORLD SKIES represents our increasing need for reliable capacity to meet the escalating demand for broadband connectivity throughout Africa,” said Walt Juchniewicz, Juch Tech CEO.
 “We are now well positioned to deliver high-powered, satellite-delivered internet access to homes and companies in a host of important emerging markets.”